pbl64k/ShenzhenIO-Turing/README.md

 This little beauty simply manages the program counter.
 Despite the fact that it only has 9 instructions, it has to be an MC6000, as it needs both registers.

-PC listens on instruction bus (`x1`) which is connected the other three MCs constituting the CPU.
+PC listens on instruction bus (`x1`) which is connected to the other three MCs constituting the CPU.
 Negative numbers are interpreted as requests to read the word at PC and advance the counter.
 The word is received through memory bus (`x3`) and sent back through instruction bus.
-Note that this reads a single word, not the entire instructions.
+Note that this reads a single word, not the entire instruction.
 It is the client's responsibility to ensure instruction boundaries are respected.

 Positive input on instruction bus is interpreted as a request for unconditional jump to that address.
 The PC's internal